Conspiracies (video game): Critical reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 Computer Gaming World said, "Although the vocally overdubbed actors try to give decent performances, Conspiracies' overall quality is so much like a B movie that you'll be surprised no killer tomatoes ever attack - and you just might be praying that they do."

 PC Gamer game reviewer Chuck Osborn awarded the game a rating of 23% in its January 2004 issue, to which Anestis Kokkinidis, CEO of Anima Interactive, retaliated by sending a critical letter accusing the magazine of promoting style over substance, concluding that "We feel sorry that you’re not supporting us independent developers at all."
 PC Gamer published the letter in their March 2004 issue, to which Osborn replied, "Sadly, Conspiracies received a 23% because of its confounding plot and pathetic gameplay.
 To answer your question: Yes, we enthusiastically support small developers – we just don't support bad games."

 Sequel

 Development on a sequel began at the end of 2004, with a projected release date set for mid 2008.
-After having been stuck in development hell for 8 years, Conspiracies II - Lethal Networks was released by Anima Interactive in March of 2011.
+After having been stuck in development hell for 8 years, Conspiracies II - Lethal Networks was released by Anima Interactive in March 2011.